dc dotCreds

 How are AZ-104 questions generated?

-dotCreds builds AZ-104 practice questions from public exam objectives and Microsoft Learn and exam-objective references.
+dotCreds builds AZ-104 practice questions from Microsoft Learn documentation and product references, with official or primary sources preferred first.
 The questions are written for realistic study practice, not copied from exam dumps.

 How are explanations sourced?